Gulistan (book): Chapter 5, story 5

-A friend sees nothing except that virtue.
+A friend sees nothing except that virtue."

 Influence

-Sa'di's Golestan is said to be one of the most widely read books ever produced.
+Saadi's Gulistan is said to be one of the most widely read books ever produced.
 From the time of its composition to the present day it has been admired for its "inimitable simplicity", seen as the essence of simple elegant Persian prose.
-Persian for a long time was the language of literature from Bengal to Constantinople, and the Golestan was known and studied in much of Asia.
-In Persian-speaking countries today, proverbs and aphorisms from the Golestan appear in every kind of literature and continue to be current in conversation, much as Shakespeare is in English.
-As Sir John Malcolm wrote in his Sketches of Persia in 1828, the stories and maxims of Sa'di were "known to all, from the king to the peasant".
+Persian for a long time was the language of literature from Bengal to Constantinople, and the Gulistan was known and studied in much of Asia.
+In Persian-speaking countries today, proverbs and aphorisms from the Gulistan appear in every kind of literature and continue to be current in conversation, much as William Shakespeare is in English.
+As Sir John Malcolm wrote in his Sketches of Persia in 1828, the stories and maxims of Saadi were "known to all, from the king to the peasant".

 In Europe

-The Golestan has been significant in the influence of Persian literature on Western culture.
-La Fontaine based his "Le songe d'un habitant du Mogol" on a story from Golestan chapter 2 story 16:

-A certain pious man in a dream beheld a king in paradise and a devotee in hell.
-He inquired, "What is the reason of the exaltation of the one, and the cause of the degradation of the other? for I had imagined just the reverse."
-They said, "That king is now in paradise owing to his friendship for darweshes, and this recluse is in hell through frequenting the presence of kings."
+The Gulistan has been significant in the influence of Persian literature on Western culture.
+La Fontaine based his Le songe d'un habitant du Mogol on a story from Gulistan chapter 2 story 16: A certain pious man in a dream beheld a king in paradise and a devotee in hell.
+He inquired, "What is the reason of the exaltation of the one, and the cause of the degradation of the other? for I had imagined just the reverse".
+They said, "That king is now in paradise owing to his friendship for darweshes, and this recluse is in hell through frequenting the presence of kings".